tgu5/llm-pii-redaction/README.md

 1. Load requests from `requests.csv`
 2. Automatically redact sensitive information before sending to GPT
 3. Process each request through GPT-4
-4. Unredact the information in the response
+4. Unredact the information in the response which is limited to 100 tokens for now
 5. Print each response

 ## Project Structure